bgoober/pet-that-dog/README.md

 **DuF6XB4Cf2ysxuQS8zMfdb5RHbF8TGgG9y1dx7SQcfhu**

-We will accept any commonly accepted and recognized USD-Stablecoin (USDC, USDT, DAI, etc..), or main-net SOL, WSOL, or SOL-LST/LRT (INF, bSOL, mSOL, ezSOL, marginfi's LST, etc..) or Ethereum and Bitcoin (on Solana main-net).
+We will accept any commonly accepted and recognized USD-Stablecoin (USDC, USDT, DAI, etc..), or main-net SOL, WSOL, or SOL-LST/LRT (INF, bSOL, mSOL, ezSOL, marginfi's LST, etc..) or Ethereum and/or Bitcoin (on Solana main-net).
 If you abide by this 1% revenue-share (in $100,000.00 minimums/increments) on forks or derivative works, then you will be in compliance with this program's terms.
+All in good faith.
 Thank you!

 This does not apply to the interaction fees generated from a Dog you created through the use of the createDog instruction of this program.